 Up until now, the information security risks involved with medical applications had to do with privacy breaches of patient or billing information.
 There was the potential of an incorrectly entered data element or an element that was not sent correctly through a medical interface.
 HIPAA was enacted to ensure privacy and security risks were identified and managed, although some question its effectiveness.

 However, a malfunction in these new types of networked medical devices could cause harm to a patient.
-IV pumps, respirators and other types of networked medical equipment are now reliant on the security and stability of the network they are operating
+IV pumps, respirators and other types of networked medical equipment are now reliant on the security and stability of the network they are operating on; they are basically networked computers with the same type of vulnerabilities that exist with other networked computers.
+These networked medical devices are susceptible to network outages, malware and even malicious access.
+The threat was highlighted at the Black Hat conference in July, when a security researcher reportedly demonstrated how he could remotely disable his insulin pump.

 A new ISO standard, IEC 80001-1, and the accompanying guidance published in IEC 80001-2 and IEC 80001-3, have stricken the first blow in the battle for medical device security.
 Given how badly this standard was needed, does it accomplish what it set out to do?
 Like all security frameworks, the answer is dependent on the implementation specifics..